RobertoE90/UnityDotsMusicRoad/README.md

 # UnityDotsMusicRoad
-Example of Unity DOTS combined with Hight Definition Render Pipeline and custom Raycast lib
+Example of Unity DOTS
+Uses Unity Hight Definition Render Pipeline
+Create custom raycast functions to use with DOTS